SarbarthaRoy/Lung_disease_Detection/README.md

-# Lung Disease Diagnosis Program using Keras and CNN
+# Lung Disease Diagnosis from X-Ray images built using Keras and CNN

 This is a lung disease diagnosis program implemented using Keras and Convolutional Neural Networks (CNN) model.
 The program is designed to classify chest X-ray images into three categories: COVID-19, Pneumonia, and Normal.